vool/font-facer/README.md

 	python font-facer.py [ /path/to/your/font-face/directory ]

-This will create a file `font-facer.html` containing all the font-faces in the target directory,  in which text content can be be tested.
+This will create a file `font-facer.html` containing all the font-faces in the target directory in which text content can be tested.

 Demo
 ====